-Bay-Wise Bay-Wise Maryland Maryland Maryland Maryland Maryland Me Chesapeake Bay is a national trease of the state of Maryland.
-Yet, the head trouble due to increased development, and sediment runoff entering local water residents live within a half-mile of a draw he Chesapeake Bay is a national treasure and a vital part of the state of Maryland.
-Yet, the health of the Bay is in trouble due to increased development, resulting in pollution and sediment runoff entering local waterways.
-Most Maryland residents live within a half-mile of a drainage ditch, storm drain, stream or river.
-These local waterways eventually drain into the Chesapeake Bay.
-What we do to maintain our own landscapes can affect the health of our local waterways, the Chesapeake Bay and our environment.
+The Chesapeake Bay is a national treasure and a vital part of the state of Maryland.
+Yet, the health of the Bay is in trouble due to increased development resulting in pollution and sediment runoff entering local waterways.
+Most Maryland residents live within a half-mile of a street "What we do to maintain our own landscapes can affect the health of our local waterways, the Chesapeake Bay and our environment."